 - Speaking in a respectful and concise way when you communicate for business;

-- Dressing so as to minimize distractions, and being well-groomed.
+- Dressing to minimize distractions, and being well-groomed.

 Make Your Executive Presence Upgrade a Small, Daily Task

-I’ve written about how easy it is to incorporate a minute or two of public speaking practice into your daily activities, and the same approach will help you increase your executive presence, and power.
+I’ve written about how easy it is to incorporate a minute or two of public speaking practice into your daily activities.
+The same approach will help you increase your executive presence.

-Just start with your strengths, work steadily, and start reaping the benefits.
+Just start with your strengths, work steadily on improving them, and start reaping the benefits.